-Learning how to prime a vape coil is a simple part of learning how to vape.
+Learning how to prime a vape coil is a simple part of learning how to vape and avoiding burnt taste.
 There is no reason to be intimidated or worried about complexity.
 Priming is not hard, it just takes a little extra preparation and time.
 Priming a new e-cig coil is easy.
 Why do vape coils have to be primed?
 Because ultimately a coil is a high temperature metal element that is in direct contact with cotton.
 To better understand, it is helpful to know exactly what a vape coil is.

 What Is A Vape Coil?

-A vape coil is a cylindrical device that contains the atomizer wire and wick in one piece.
+Coils and wicks are the main components of atomizers.
+A vape replacement coil is a cylindrical vaping device that contains the atomizer wire and wick in one piece.
 The atomizer coil itself is made of metal.
 The most common type of metal used is Kanthal.
 Although other metals such as stainless steel or nickel are used for temperature control vaping.
+There are also high performance mesh coils on the market.
+Different ohm coils perform in various ways as well.
 The metal coil resembles a coiled spring.
 When vaping, electric current runs through the wire causing it to heat.
 When an atomizer coil is heated, it will actually turn orange like a stove top element.
-Thyjtgyhe heat will vaporize e-liquids to make vapor.
+The heat will vaporize e-liquids to make vapor.
 But if the wick is dry, the heat will burn the cotton wick and cause a burnt taste when vaping.

 As you can see in the image above the atomizer coil is surrounded by wick.
 The wick is usually made of organic cotton although other fibers such as bamboo can also be used.
 The coil and wick are in direct contact.
 If the wick is dry and the coil is heated, the cotton will burn.
 To avoid burning, the wick must be saturated when the atomizer coil is heated.
 That is why it is important to learn how to prime vape coils the right way.